-Robert Craig Winery is actually located at an elevation of almost 2300 feet high up on Howell Mountain way up on the north east side of Napa Valley.
+Robert Craig Winery is perched at an elevation of almost 2300 feet high up on Howell Mountain on the north east side of Napa Valley.
 With an elevation such as this, they do see some snow in the winter and are among some of Napa’s highest vineyards.
 This location is a bit tough to get to for the average person and their permit at the actual winery limits them to an extremely small number of visitors, as well as only several events per year at the actual winery, so they maintain a tasting room in the city of Napa.
 Serious Robert Craig wine enthusiasts should check with the winery as to which days they may be open at the physical winery.
-We have been to both the winery and tasting room – click on our photos link to see both places.
+We have been to both the winery and tasting room.

 This winery was started by Robert Craig in 1992; he has been involved in the wine industry for many years, most notably at The Hess Collection as their General Manager.
 In addition he helped develop 300 vineyard acres on Mt.
 Veeder and was instrumental in forming a sub appellation for the Mt.
 Veeder area.
 Bob has been focused on hillside vineyards since he became interested in wine in the 1960’s.
-Its fair to say he spends a significant amount of time in some of the major hillside producing regions of Napa including at his house which is built on Mt.
-George.
-Robert Craig’s wines are sourced from Mt.
-Veeder of course as well as the Spring Mountain and Howell Mountain AVA’s.
+While now retired, over the years Robert spent a significant amount of time in some of the major hillside producing regions of Napa including Mt.
+Veeder, Howell Mountain, Spring Mountain and Diamond Mountain.

 Have you been scared off by big bold mountain grown wines that you have to lay down for years before they are reasonable to the palate?
 Not so with Robert Craig’s wines.
 They tend to show the fruit extremely well, the tannins are not in your face, and balance and integration of all the components in the wine plays a key role in their winemaking style.
 However, with that said – Robert Craig’s wines tend to develop complex nuances in flavor and aroma if you can resist drinking them upon purchase and put them down to age for a few years.